 My name is Ed Ochtabienski and I am the Creative Director and Graphic Designer for EO Graphic Communications.
-Located in Milton, ON, I have served the Milton, Oakville, Mississauga and Greater Toronto Area (GTA) for over twenty years.
+Located in Hamilton, ON, I have served the Greater Toronto Area (GTA) for over twenty years.

 My passion is to advise and work with you in order to properly fulfill your advertising needs, support and enhance your brand identity, advertise effectively and target new customers and clients using the most effective design methods.
 This attention to detail means the difference between a clever decoration and a piece that exceeds your initial project expectations.